ilyes-smaouii/advent_of_code_2024/README.md

 Update : just read the instructions for part 1 of Day 13.
 At first glance, this feels somewhat simple but also like it could take\
 quite a bit of code to achieve it.
 First step is parsing the input, which is I don't like thinking about too much.\
 \
-Update : realized halfway through part 2 of day 13 that there's not such thing as a "mininmum cost" unless the coefficients for A\
-and B happen to be exactly proportional.
+Update : realized halfway through part 2 of day 13 that there's not such thing as a "mininmum cost" unless the coefficients for A and B happen to be exactly proportional.
 Just did a quick test, and this doesn't happen for any machine in the input.
 Don't know if
-I should incorporate this assumption in my code, or make it as agnostic to input.\
+I should incorporate this assumption in my code, or make it generic/agnostic to input.\
 \
 Update : made the code agnostic (in theory, anyway), and finally managed to solve Day 13.
 Won't look at Day 14's instructions for now, because if I do, I might not be able to move on to something else until I've solved it.
 I had other things to do today